How to File a Roof Leak Insurance Claim

 Here’s a little insurance industry secret: insurers love when people don’t actually read what’s in their policy.
 If you don’t know what you’re covered for, you’re less likely to file a claim!

-Take a few minutes to get familiar with your policy and what your homeowners insurance actually covers before you have a leak—not while you’re scrambling to stop one.
-Pay close attention to any specifics, like:
+Take a few minutes to get familiar with your policy and what your homeowners insurance actually covers before you have a leak, not while you’re scrambling to stop one.

 • What your coverage includes.
 Some policies cover wear and tear, negligence, accidents, or storm damage.
 Others only cover specific problems or total failures.

 • How much you can expect to pay out of pocket.
 Make sure you know your deductible and what you’re expected to pay up-front.
-Some policies are limited to 1 claim per year—or over the lifetime of your policy.
+Some policies are limited to 1 claim per year or over the lifetime of your policy.

 • If any exclusions exist.
 Common exceptions include “acts of god,” floods, wildfires, or hailstorms, but some policies are so strict they won’t cover regular wear and tear.